oric-software/OricExplorer/README.md

 ## Development status

-Oric Explorer is currently up for adoption.
-If you are interested in further developing and maintaining this software, you are encouraged to fork this repository and get in touch with the Oric community on the Defence Force forums.
+Oric Explorer is currently maintained by **Damien P. (dipisoft on GitHub)**.
+If you are interested in further developing and maintaining this software, you are encouraged to participate bu getting in touch with the **oric_software** GitHub organization members or on the CEO forums (http://forums.oric.org/) or on the Defence Force forum (http://forum.defence-force.org/).

-A topic was created especially for this purpose on the Defence Force Forums and can be found here:

-http://forum.defence-force.org/viewtopic.php?t=1829
+See the thread that was initially started on the Defence Force forum when this softare was published on GitHub: http://forum.defence-force.org/viewtopic.php?t=1829

-Please also read ***AuthorsNotes.md*** which is a copy of an email sent to me by Scott on 23 April 2018 that explains in detail  the current status of the software and the reasons why Scott had to stop development.
+Please also read ***AuthorsNotes.md*** which is a copy of an email sent to me (Laurent D.) by Scott on 23 April 2018 that explains in detail  the current status of the software and the reasons why Scott had to stop development.

 Please acknowledge the original author's name and wishes in all further development and abide by the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence this project was placed under (see **OricExplorer-LICENCE-CC-BY-NC-SA-4.0**.md or .txt file).